alisayurev/Valon_Tuner/README.md

 ```bash
 chmod +x tuner_valon.py
 ```
-Now you can run it with:
+Now, once navigated to the location of the script on your system, you can run it with:
 ```bash
 ./tuner_valon.py -f <FREQ> -p <PWR>`
 ```